handsontable/handsontable/docs/content/guides/integrate-with-angular/angular-hot-reference.md

 ---
 title: Referencing the Handsontable instance in Angular
 metaTitle: Referencing Handsontable - Angular Data Grid | Handsontable
-description: Reference the Handsontable instance from an Angular component to programmatically perform actions such as reloading the data in your data grid.
+description: Reference a Handsontable instance from an Angular component to programmatically perform actions such as reloading the data in your data grid.
 permalink: /angular-hot-reference
 canonicalUrl: /angular-hot-reference
 searchCategory: Guides